 WNBC TV (New York)

 Worcester Telegram and Gazette

 Many students at Clark spend a semester or year studying in another country.
-These experiences provide a cultural opportunity that enriches the focus of the Communication and Culture major.
-A number of Communication and Culture majors also spend a semester in the London Internship Program, where valuable professional experiences are available in a number of sites.
-For more information, e-mail Clark's Study Abroad Program or call 508-793-7363.
+These experiences provide a cultural opportunity that enriches the focus of the Cultural Studies and Communication major.
+A number of CSAC majors also spend a semester in the London Internship Program, where valuable professional experiences are available in a number of sites.
+For more information, email Clark's Study Abroad Program or call 508-793-7363.